RockyKev/reddit-web-scraper-cursor-1/docs/ai-assistant-notes.md

       "score": 100, // This is the score from the reddit output "score_ratio": 0.98, // This is the upvote_ratio from the reddit output.
       "comment_count": 100, // This is the num_comments from the reddit output.
-      "permalink": "https://reddit.com/...",   // This is the permalink from the reddit output.
+      "daily_rank": 3, // This is a rank in the database we create "daily_score": 120, // This is a score in the database we create "permalink": "https://reddit.com/...",   // This is the permalink from the reddit output.
       "keywords": ["keyword1", "keyword2", "keyword3"], // Read note 2
       "locked": false, // This is the locked from the reddit output